3mdeb/96boards-docs-wiki/Sharing-Internet-connections-over-USB-on-96Boards.md

 	$ sudo apt-get upgrade

-Note: Windows users wanting to connect to the 96Boards platform via direct USB link, would have
+Note: Windows users wanting to connect to the 96Boards platform via direct USB link, would have to:
-$sudo modprobe g_ether
+`$sudo modprobe g_ether` <br />
-plug the USB cable to the OTG port in the 96Board. on the Windows machine, install the Linux RNDIS driver located in the 96Boards kernel tree (Documentation/usb/linux.inf) And then configure the Windows network as they would usually do.
+plug the USB cable to the OTG port in the 96Board. <br />
+install the Linux RNDIS driver located in the 96Boards kernel tree (Documentation/usb/linux.inf) on the Windows host <br />
+And then configure the Windows network as they would usually do.